 Time taken to process applications

-You will receive either written or verbal acknowledgement from the Right to Information and Information Privacy Unit within 10 business days of your application being received.
-Generally you will receive a final response to your application within 25 business days of the service receiving your application.
-If a document you requested is from another party, for example another government agency or someone who may have concerns with the release of the information, consultation with this other party may be required.
-In these circumstances the service has an additional 10 business days to finalise your application.
+All applicants will receive either written or verbal acknowledgement from the Right to Information and Information Privacy Unit within 10 business days of the application being received.
+QFD is required to provide a decision on an application within 25 business days of QFD receiving a valid application.
+If a document requested is from a third party, for example another government agency or someone who may have concerns with the release of the information, consultation with this other party may be required.
+In these circumstances QFD is given an additional 10 business days to finalise the application.

 Reviewing a decision

-If you are dissatisfied or “aggrieved” with the decision of the service made under the Right to Information Act 2009 or the Information Privacy Act 2009 regarding access or amendment to documents you can apply to the service for an internal review of its decision, or alternately apply to the Information Commissioner for an external review of the decision.
+If an applicant is dissatisfied or “aggrieved” with the decision of made by QFD, applicants can apply to QFD for an internal review of the decision, or apply to the Office of the Information Commissioner Queensland for an external review of the decision.

-To apply for an internal review of a decision you must apply in writing within 20 business days of receiving the decision.
+To apply for an internal review, applicants must apply in writing within 20 business days of receiving the decision.

 Applications for internal review should be addressed to: